ringcentral/rc-unified-crm-extension/README.md

 The Unified CRM extension injects a small handle in the lower right hand corner of your CRM.
 Some users have expressed concern that this handle obscures the page content, and therefore wish to remove it.
 Toggle this parameter to turn off/on the dialer handle in the lower-righthand corner.

+*Disabling the quick access button does not impact the operability of the extension.*

 #### Phone number formats

 In order to match a call to a contact in a CRM, the Unified CRM extension needs to search the CRM for a contact using a phone number.
 Some CRMs have more rudimentary APIs that require phone numbers to EXACTLY match the string searched for.
 For these CRMs, reliably finding a contact record for a phone number can be difficult, which in turn impacts your ability to log a call and associate it with the proper entity in your CRM.
 Let's look at an example to help you understand.
 The following phone numbers are all functionally equivalent, even though they are not literally identical.